wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-center-of-enablement.md

 - CoE triggers Community of Practice, Working Group, and Dojo ceremonies linked to CoE.
 - CoE owns Community of Practice, Working Group, and Dojo ceremony lists and planning.
 - Recognition of attendance.
-- Terms of Reference defining **WHY** we are here and **WHAT** are our objectives and hypothesist that defines the CoE's existence and purpose, for example standardization, guidance, governance, and removing blockers.
+- Terms of Reference defining **WHY** we are here and **WHAT** are our objectives and hypothesis that defines the CoE's existence and purpose, for example standardization, guidance, governance, and removing blockers.
 - Weekly to bi-weekly cadence.

 Also have a look at our CoE working agreement poster for a crisp summary of these and other guidelines.